grafana/loki/docs/sources/configure/_index.md

 # Flag to enable or disable the usage of the bloom gatway component.
 # CLI flag: -bloom-gateway.enabled
 [enabled: <boolean> | default = false]

+client:
+  # The grpc_client block configures the gRPC client used to communicate between
+  # two Loki components.
+  # The CLI flags prefix for this block configuration is:
+  # bloom-gateway-client.grpc
+  [grpc_client_config: <grpc_client>]

+  # Flag to control whether requests sent to the gateway should be logged or
+  # not.
+  # CLI flag: -bloom-gateway-client.log-gateway-requests
+  [log_gateway_requests: <boolean> | default = false]
 ```

 ### storage_config